verlok/picturePolyfill/README.md

 * The `span[data-picture]` element's `data-alt` attribute is used as alternate text for the `img` element that picturePolyfill generates upon a successful.
 * It's generally a good idea to leave one element of the `data-picture` array with no `media` qualifier, so it'll apply everywhere - typically a mobile-optimized image is ideal here.
 * Each element of the `data-picture` array can have an optional `media` attribute to make it apply in specific media settings.
 Both media types and queries can be used, like a native `media` attribute, but support for media _queries_ depends on the browser (unsupporting browsers fail silently).
-* The `matchMedia` polyfill (included in the `/external` folder) is necessary to support the `media` property across browsers (such as IE9), even in browsers that support media queries, although it is becoming more widely supported in new browsers.
 * The `noscript` element wraps the fallback image for non-JavaScript environments and search engines, and including this wrapper prevents browsers from fetching the fallback image during page load (causing unnecessary overhead).

 ### How the `img` is appended and updated